Artist Development Toolkit Day at The Lowry

 Booking information: Free for Artist Network members.
 Places are limited.
-Please email email@example.com to book a place.
+Please email firstname.lastname@example.org with the subject header: “Yes I’m in – CRP”, to book a place.

-This workshop is run by The Lowry Artist Development and is free for Artist Network members.
+This workshop is run by The Lowry Artist Development and is free for artists in the Artist Network and beyond.
 Artist Network is a drop-in scheme for those who aspire to work creatively within the industry.
 Members are offered workshops, training, advice surgeries, ticket discounts and the opportunity to meet like-minded peers.
 For more information on Artist Network and to sign up, please visit: thelowry.com/artist-network

 We want to ensure that this professional development opportunity is available to everyone.
 Please let us know if you have any access requirements by emailing Grace Ng-Ralph on email@example.com in order to make the necessary arrangements in advance of your visit to The Lowry.